Configuring Service Chaining with Security Groups

 N+M Redundancy

-Beginning with Cisco NX-OS 10.5(1)F, ePBR with micro-segmentation supports the ability to define service endpoints in hot-standby mode.
-M hot-standby service endpoints may be defined for a service function, with N active endpoints.
-When all primary endpoints are available, no traffic is redirected to hot-standby endpoints.
+Beginning with Cisco NX-OS 10.5(1)F, ePBR with GPO supports the ability to define service endpoints in hot-standby mode.
+M hot-standby service endpoints may be defined for a service function, with N primary (active) endpoints.
+When all primary service endpoints are available, no traffic is redirected to the hot-standby service endpoints.

-On failure of an active endpoint inside an ePBR service with hot-standby endpoints, traffic that was load-balanced to the failed endpoint, is now redirected to an available hot-standby endpoint.
+On failure of an active service endpoint inside an ePBR service function with hot-standby endpoints, traffic that was load-balanced to the failed service endpoint, is now redirected to an available hot-standby service endpoint.

-On subsequent failures of more active endpoints and after all hot-standby endpoints have been utilized as backups for active endpoints, traffic from newly failed active endpoints may start redirecting to one or more available active and hot-standby endpoints.
+On subsequent failures of more active endpoints and after all hot-standby endpoints have been utilized as backups for active endpoints, traffic that was handled by newly failed active endpoints may start being redirected to one or more available active and hot-standby endpoints.

 When the active endpoint recovers, traffic that was being redirected to it, prior to its failure, will be restored to it.
 This behavior is unavoidable, and the traffic sessions may be required to get reestablished through the restored, stateful service endpoint.